sanctum-black/blog/linux/the-linux-filesystem-explained/the-linux-filesystem-explained.md

 sudo mount -t ntfs /dev/sdd2 .
 ```

-The dot at the end of the statement tells the system to create a directory in the current directory `/media`.
+The dot at the end of the statement tells the system to mount our device in the current directory `/media/WD`.
 We need to mount using `sudo` since `/media` is a `root` folder, and the `mount` command also requires superuser permissions.

 We can confirm that our device was mounted correctly: